Make It Yours

 After exploring the jungle around Tiskita with a naturalist guide, head down to the beach with a boogie board or grab a snorkel and mask to discover the underwater world of nearby tide pools.
 Days 3 and 4 are free to explore the forest on your own or relax on the beach.
 Optional tours include horseback riding, fishing with the locals, surfing or boogie boarding, and hiking.

-Rise this morning and start the day with a visit to the Beneficiadora Santa Eduviges, otherwise known as Doka Coffee Plantation.
+Fly this morning back to San Jose where you will set off to visit the Beneficiadora Santa Eduviges, otherwise known as Doka Coffee Plantation.
 Watch how coffee is picked, milled and ground if you come during harvest season from September-October.
 For the rest of the year, tour the plantation and learn about the processes, then sample the results!
 If you eyes are still a little heavy from an early morning, they are sure to perk up from the rich aroma and flavorful tastes of a hot cup of Costa Rican coffee.
 At this three-generation coffee plantation, discover first hand - or cup - what makes Costa Rican coffee so popular.

 Continue on to La Paz Waterfall Gardens.
 Follow the trails, as they weave through four towering falls, and take-in the incredible views of the La Paz River Valley.
 The park is also home to a variety of species of humming birds, and the world's largest enclosed butterfly observatory, that offers a collection Costa Rica's most brilliant butterflies.
 Enjoy lunch here before continuing on to Sarapiqui.
 Settle into your hotel this evening.